Société Civile Immobilière and Property Purchase

 About an SCI

-- An SCI is essentially a fully incorporated company with a registered office in France and the Registered Office can be the property itself.
+- An SCI is essentially a fully incorporated company with the registered office being the property address

 - The SCI then owns the property in question.